-- The right to use the Academy's quality mark on your own marketing collateral and benefit from high-impact promotion on the Academy's own website Your courses promoted via high impact social media marketing - Four courses promoted via right impacts social media manketing Free listing of your food and drink manufacturing related courses on the Academy's website - (everything from management and professional studies to sector specific qualifications) • Your training company highlighted within website search function, guiding prospective businesses - to your in-demand courses • Centralised marketing support including regular e-shots to UK food and drink companies, PR and - sector specific events Solid business development opportunities with the average 300 food & drink companies using our - services each year Access to around £2million of vocational training business referred by the Academy to our Industry Approved Training Providers annually. - Pius, where providers meet additional quality criteria they will be able to offer Tialiblazer Apprenticeships and other kite marked programme delivery The NSAFD, which no longer receives public funding as a sector skills council, appears to make a number of bold claims about its status and services.
-On one sales email seen by FE Week, the organisation warns that unless providers become what it calls "industry-approved" - a status attained through a payment of £5,000 - they will be "less likely to win business" with a long list of prominent employers - at least one of which claims not to be aware of its inclusion on the list.
-The group claims that only "industryapproved" providers can deliver its "industry-approved apprenticeships programmes" (IAAPs), but it appears that these are no different to existing food and drink apprenticeships standards, but with more guidance on how they should be delivered.
+- The right to use the Academy's quality mark on your own marketing collateral and benefit from high-impact promotion on the Academy's own website - Your courses promoted via high impact social media marketing - Free listing of your food and drink manufacturing related courses on the Academy's website (everything from management and professional studies to sector specific qualifications) - Your training company highlighted within website search function, guiding prospective businesses to your in-demand courses - Centralised marketing support including regular e-shots to UK food and drink companies, PR and sector specific events - Solid business development apportunities with the average 300 food & drink companies using our services each year - Access to around £2million of vocational training business referred by the Academy to our Industry Approved Training Providers annually. - Opportunities to jointly develop new training products and services - Plus, where providers meet additional quality criteria they will be able to affer Trullb Apprenticeships and other kite marked programme delivery.
+National Skills Academy also owns AO for mandatory qualification he National Skills Academy for Food and Drink recently bought an awarding organisation, making it the sole supplier of a new mandatory apprenticeship qualification - and prompting widespread concerns over lack of competition.

-The NSAFD also claims that its IAAPs are supported by the government, though the term itself appears to be a marketing label which is not used by any other organisation.
-Similarly, the organisation's website promotes an "industry-approved specialist network", and says that if "providers meet additional quality criteria, they will be able to offer Trailblazer Apprenticeships and other kite-marked programme delivery".
-In fact, however, any organisation on the Skills Funding Agency's register of apprenticeship training providers is able to offer apprenticeship standards, without the need to meet any "additional criteria."
-Bill Jermey, the chair of the Food and Drink Training and Education Council (FTC), accused the NSAFD of being "misleading", and said it was attempting to create a "niche" for itself.
-The NSAFD sales email also lists 50 prominent employers, including Branston, Aunt Bessie's, ABP Food Group, and Dunbia, and claimed that "many of these organisations" were involved with "the development of the new food and drink trailblazer standards and the subsequent Industry Approved Apprenticeship Programmes (IAAP)".
-It continued: "The IAAPs can only be delivered by industry-approved providers, this means unless you are an active member of the NSAFD and have achieved industryapproved status (which is signed off by members of the trailblazer development groups - food manufacturing businesses) you will be less likely to win business with any of the employers listed above.
-"They will choose to work with an industry-approved provider, who has gone through the necessary quality checks and CPD, than a provider who has not."
-Mr Jermey told FE Week that "the NSAFD has been making a number of misleading claims about the IAAPs, for example saying that training providers need to be industry approved to deliver trailblazers".
-This, he said, "is simply not true".
-He continued: "We very much support the IFA's intention to curb this behaviour.
-It seems to be more about NSAFD making money and carving out a niche for themselves."
-FE Week understands at least one of the 50 " Plus, where providers meet additional quality criteria , they will be able to offer Trailblazer Apprenticeships and other kite marked programme delivery " National Skills Academy also owns AO for mandatory qualification he National Skills Academy for Food and Drink recently bought an awarding organisation, making it the sole supplier of a new mandatory apprenticeship qualification - and prompting widespread concerns over lack of competition.
 The NSAFD bought Occupational Awards Ltd from the now-defunct sector skills council for furniture and wood manufacturing, Proskills, in July 2016.
 An article on the skills council's website, dated November 9, claims that the purchase would "allow NSAFD to further support the food and drink industry through the awarding of industry-approved qualifications and focused end-point assessment products and services to support food apprentices".
 The 'food and drink process operator' and 'food and drink advanced process operator' standards both require a diploma in 'food and drink operations' at levels two and three respectively.
 These qualifications, which are regulated by Ofqual, were launched in August 2016 and were only offered through OAL.
 OAL's own website (pictured) explains that the qualifications are "endorsed by the NSA for Food and Drink", though it somehow fails to mention any link between the two organisations.
 In fact, FE Week could find no mention anywhere on the site that the NSAFD owned OAL.

 Bill Jermey, chair of the Food and Drink Training and Education Council, told FE Week that he was worried that NSAFD's ownership of "an awarding organisation with no historical links to the food sector means they are looking to create a closed circle of employers and subscribing providers who are locked in to their industry-approved apprenticeship programmes".
 Justine Fosh, NSAFD's chief executive, told FE Week that the need for "at least one assessment organisation able to assess the new industry apprenticeship standards" was the key driver for its purchase of OAL.
-"The industry identified as a risk that there may be limited interest in assessing complex industry standards, as few organisations had the internal capability, and there was a risk that few would step forward," she said.
+"The industry identified as a risk that there may be limited interest in assessing complex industry standards, as few organisations had the internal capability, and there was a risk that few would step forward." she said.
 However, a letter from Mr Jermey to the chair of the food and drink process operations trailblazer group, seen by FE Week, outlines concerns from employers, providers and assessment experts about the deliverability of the end-point assessment.
 The letter also makes reference to another awarding organisation being put off bidding to become an EPA organisation because of these deliverability risks.